Local Government Elections

 Department of Premier and Cabinet's Good Governance Guide for Local Government in Tasmania is another resource for the Tasmanian local government sector, primarily elected members.

-The Nomination Form and online Candidate Statement may only be lodged once nominations open on Monday 10 September.
+The Nomination Form and online Candidate Statement may only be lodged once nominations are open.

 More information about Local Government Elections can be found on the Tasmanian Electoral Commission website